killerducky/killerducky.github.io/shogi/study_plan.md

     * Also check the computer suggestions for a few other points
         * For the opening and middle game, focus on 2 or 3 of the places where the graph changed the most
         * For the endgame, focus on a few of the shorter checkmates that you missed
+* Start watching Shuji Muranaka’s [commented Shogi Wars games](https://www.youtube.com/playlist?list=PLi002ZNuMn65AZlsQJNnl4MVm_gjh4DV_), with English subtitles (turn on CC)
+    * A great resource to quickly get exposure to a wide variety of openings
+    * He covers the main points in the game
+    * The level is above an absolute beginner, if you have questions, ask in Discord.
 * Solve problems
     * See [Just the links](#just-the-links) section for a list of collections
     * Solve lishogi [tsume only puzzles](https://lishogi.org/training/tsume)